skunkworksneu/How-to-be-a-Skunk/README.md

 #### Non-members access:
 Non-members are allowed to attend any workshops or events conducted by AI Skunkworks members, in first-come-first-serve basis.
 Announcement of workshops and events are made through email or Piazza and through LinkedIn.
 Non-members are encourage to follow AI Skunkworks LinkedIn, General Slack channel, and Github for updates and materials of the workshops conducted.
 You may post questions through our LinkedIn, or through our general slack channel.

--	Slack Channels: To convey messages and to get in touch with the members.
+#### Slack Channels: To convey messages and to get in touch with the members.
 The Slack channels we have:
     -	NEU AI Skunkworks
     -	SkunkWorksProjects

 For any of the above, you need to be invited.
 Kindly get in touch with the project managers to get the invite.

--	Work Areas: We use the below work areas to establish our project
+#### Work Areas: We use the below work areas to establish our project
     -	GitHub: Project repository.
     -	Google Cloud Platform: Where we implement our project.
     -	Trello: Our task manager to assign tasks to the project members and keep a track of it.

-    for projects open currently in Skunkworks, kindly refer - <a href="https://github.com/skunkworksneu/Projects">Skunkworks Projects</a>.
-Below are the project managers.
-Please find their respect contact details in the Project folder handled by them.
+For projects open currently in Skunkworks, kindly refer - <a href="https://github.com/skunkworksneu/Projects">Skunkworks Projects</a>.
+Below are the project managers and onboarding managers.
+Please find their respect contact details in the Projects handled by them.

         • Karan
         • Balaji
         • Anurag and Anusha
         • Prabhu

+## Thank you